zuwarm/reforger-server/README.md

 ## Run the server

-On every start runs an update check.
-Steamcmd and Arma might get updated.
+On every start Steamcmd runs an update check and updates itself and Arma if neccassary.

 The container mounts the current directory for Arma config mission files.
 The last parameter of the docker run command is the Arma config json file.

     docker run \